-4.7.2.1 Pre-clearing Surveys for Birds
+4.8.2.1 Pre-clearing Surveys for Birds

-EAC Condition 23c, Table 1, indicates that if vegetation clearing must occur during the sensitive period, then pre-clearing surveys will be conducted to identify active nests and establish appropriate setback buffers.
+EAC Condition 23.c, Table 1, indicates that if vegetation clearing must occur during the sensitive period, then pre-clearing surveys will be conducted to identify active nests and establish appropriate setback buffers.

-Note that "pre-construction surveys" are conducted to gather information for planning purposes ahead of the construction period.
-In contrast, "pre-clearing surveys" are conducted in the closest window possible prior to vegetation clearing during sensitive periods (typically within one week), if clearing cannot be feasibly conducted at another time.
+The "pre-construction surveys" are conducted to gather information for planning purposes ahead of the Construction period.
+In contrast, "pre-clearing surveys" are conducted in the closest window possible prior to vegetation clearing during sensitive periods (typically within one week or as determined by the QP) if clearing cannot be feasibly conducted at another time.

-To identify and buffer active bird nests if clearing or construction activities cannot be scheduled outside of the breeding bird period.
+• To identify and buffer active bird nests if clearing or construction activities cannot be scheduled outside of the breeding bird period.